radian-software/straight.el/README.md

 #### Debugging

+* Sometimes, in a corporate environment, `url-retrieve-synchronously` may not work and `straight.el` will be unable to download the installation script mentioned in the bootstrap snippet.
+In this case, you may simply clone this repository into `~/.emacs.d/straight/repos/straight.el` and check out your desired revision/branch.
+The installation script is just a more convenient way of doing that automatically when necessary (and looking up the correct revision of `straight.el` in your lockfile, if any).
-On macOS, you may receive an error:
+* On macOS, you may receive an error:

       Could not create connection to raw.githubusercontent.com:443

-There are two ways to solve this problem.
-One way is to install a version of Emacs that is linked with GnuTLS.
-The [Homebrew] formula for Emacs was recently updated to link with GnuTLS by default, so you need only do this:

-    $ brew upgrade emacs

-The other way is to let Emacs use certificates provided by LibreSSL, which you can do by running this command:

-    $ brew install gnutls libressl

-And adding this to your init-file, *before* the bootstrap snippet:

-    (with-eval-after-load 'gnutls
-      (add-to-list 'gnutls-trustfiles "/usr/local/etc/libressl/cert.pem"))
+  This is likely because you are using an ancient version of Emacs which has a broken TLS configuration.
+Upgrade with `brew upgrade emacs`.

 ### Install packages